rydery/digits/index.md

 ### Admin page (list all users stuff)

-To provide a simple example of a "super power" for Admin users, the Admin page lists all of the Contacts by all of the users:
+To provide a simple example of a "super power" for Admin users, the Admin page lists all of the contacts by all of the users:

 <img src="doc/admin.png">